-GateKeeper is an optional desktop application that allows Alvarado optical turnstiles installed to be controlled from a single PC.
+GateKeeper is an optional web-based application that allows Alvarado optical turnstiles installed to be controlled from multiple devices including desktops, tablets, mobile devices, and integrated touch screens.
 GateKeeper allows the control and scheduling of most day-to-day operating functions including designating a turnstile as entry or exit only, opening or closing a turnstile, and allowing single passage overrides for guests or personnel that have forgotten their access card.
 The application also includes various other functions.
-These functions include an emergency "open all turnstiles" capability that is in addition to the emergency override / fire alarm capabilities of the SU3500.
-The application has tiered login levels with three levels of security (operator, supervisor, and administrator).
+These functions include an emergency "open all turnstiles" capability that is in addition to the emergency override / fire alarm capabilities of the SU4500.
+The application has tiered login levels with three levels of security (Operator, Supervisor, and Administrator).